larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 ### OPTIONAL: Fix The Appearance of The Firefox Buttons

-By default Firefox hardcodes it's own buttons regardless of your system theme.
+By default Firefox hardcodes its own buttons regardless of your system theme.
 This makes Firefox look gross compared to other applications.
-To fix this you need to add this to your userChrome.css above.
-If you did not use the fix above and create it you must do so before applying this fix.
+To fix this you need to add this to your `userChrome.css`.
+If you skipped the previous step you must create it before applying this fix.
-Credit to (this wonderful person)[https://www.reddit.com/r/firefox/comments/1newm16/working_code_for_userchromecss_for_firefoxnightly/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1] for figuring out how to do this.
+Credit to [this wonderful person](https://www.reddit.com/r/firefox/comments/1newm16/working_code_for_userchromecss_for_firefoxnightly/?utm_source=share&utm_medium=mweb3x&utm_name=mweb3xcss&utm_term=1) for figuring out how to do this.

 ```css
 /* Minimize button */